kwatch/benry-ruby/benry-cmdopt/README.md

 * `optparse.rb` adds `-v` and `--version` options automatically, and terminates current process when `-v` or `--version` specified in terminal.
   It is hard to remove these options.
+  This behaviour is not desirable because `optparse.rb` is just a library, not framework.

   In contract, `benry/cmdopt.rb` does not add these options.
   `benry/cmdopt.rb` does nothing superfluous.